I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwcreatesection.md

 ## -remarks
-Once the handle pointed to by <i>SectionHandle</i> is no longer in use, the driver must call <a href="kernel.zwclose">ZwClose</a> to close it.
+Once the handle pointed to by <i>SectionHandle</i> is no longer in use, the driver must call <a href="..\wdm\nf-wdm-zwclose.md">ZwClose</a> to close it.

 If the caller is not running in a system thread context, it must ensure that any handles it creates are private handles.
 Otherwise, the handle can be accessed by the process in whose context the driver is running.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557758">Object Handles</a>.

-For more information about setting up mapped sections and views of memory, see <a href="kernel.sections_and_views">Sections and Views</a>.
+For more information about setting up mapped sections and views of memory, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563682">Sections and Views</a>.

 For calls from kernel-mode drivers, the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a Windows Native System Services routine can behave differently in the way that they handle and interpret input parameters.
 For more information about the relationship between the <b>Nt<i>Xxx</i></b> and <b>Zw<i>Xxx</i></b> versions of a routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565438">Using Nt and Zw Versions of the Native System Services Routines</a>.